Smart-IoT-Systems/genesis-uca/docs/examples/1.nodered_localhost/README.md

 Here, we assume that (i) a Docker engine is up on the machine running GeneSIS and with the Docker Remote engine accessible, and (ii) GeneSIS is properly installed on the machine.

+Instructions on how to make the Docker remote engine accessible can be found [here](../../../)

 ## Start GeneSIS:

 First, let’s start GeneSIS by using the following command in the root folder of GeneSIS: